Sept. 4th Saturday

-The annual and 59th Ceremony of Homage to Fallen Polish Airmen during World War II will be held at the Polish Air Force Memorial at South Ruislip on Saturday 7th September at 12.00.
-The ceremony will be conducted in both English and Polish and everyone is welcome.
+The annual and 60th Ceremony of Homage to Fallen Polish Airmen during World War II will be held at the Polish Air Force Memorial at South Ruislip on Saturday 4 September.

-Following the Ceremony guests will transfer to RAF Northolt for a reception and buffet luncheon.
-An application form for the lunch will be available at a later date.
+After the Ceremony invited guests will transfer to RAF Northolt for a reception and buffet lunch in the Station’s Sword and Wheel Club.

 To assist with seating in the Abbey, applicants are requested to state which of the following categories is appropriate: